Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

 Air Conditioners

-- Split Systems must have a SEER2* (Seasonal Energy Efficiency Ratio 2) of greater than or equal to 16.
+- Split Systems must be ENERGY STAR Certified** with SEER2* (Seasonal Energy Efficiency Ratio 2) greater than or equal to 16.
+(Find ENERGY STAR certified systems here.)

 - The air conditioning system must be purchased and installed between January 1, 2023, and December 31, 2032.